 Chapters are divided according to course: Breakfast; Tacos, etc.; Carbs; Happy Hour; Meat & Fish; Veg; and Sweets.

 The photography is provided by Johnny Autry.
 Many of the recipes are accompanied by full-page photos, usually of the finished dish, along with photos of the market and vendors.
 The dishes include headnotes with tips, background information, notes, and serving sizes.
 The measurements are written in US Customary.
-Scattered between the recipes are personal stories and features of the vendors and how they got their start.
+Scattered among the recipes are personal stories and features of the vendors and how they got their start.
 I especially appreciate the appendix with the list of recipes and what stalls they come from for easy reference.

 Cinnamon Ice Cream with Candied Pepitas